 This step can be an iterative process where different noise mitigation measures are in play.
-'What if' scenarios can be investigated to make clear what is needed to meet the noise criteria.
+'What if' scenarios can be investigated to clarify what is required to meet the noise criteria.
 It may not be the most effective acoustical solution which is the best compromise solution overall.
-For example, it is useful to assess the cost of noise mitigation measures in relation to the noise-reducing effect (cost effectiveness; see Annex A).
+For example, it is useful to assess the cost of noise mitigation measures in relation to the noise-reducing effect (cost effectiveness; refer to Annex A).

-In connection with the EIA for the expansion of Motorway M3 in Copenhagen, cost-effectiveness analysis was carried out to determine the heights of noise barriers.
-Motorway M3 in Copenhagen has been widened from four to six lanes on 17 km [54].
-It is an urban highway passing through densely populated residential areas.
-Before the widening, there were 1.5-2.0 m high noise barriers along the motorway.
-As a part of the widening, nearly 18 km of 4 m high noise barriers were constructed along with noise-reducing road pavements and façade insulation.
+In connection with the EIA for the expansion of Motorway M3 in Copenhagen, costeffectiveness analysis was carried out to determine the heights of noise barriers.
+Motorway M3 in Copenhagen has been widened from four to six lanes on 17km [54].
+It is an urban highway, passing through densely populated residential areas.
+Before the widening, there were 1.5-2.0m high noise barriers along the motorway.
+As a part of the widening, almost 18km of 4m high noise barriers were constructed as well as noise-reducing road pavements and façade insulation.

-Before the decision on the height of the noise barrier was made, calculations of the cost effectiveness of different heights of noise barriers were performed (3 m, 4 m and 5 m), as shown in Table 4.2.
-As expected, the highest noise barrier (5 m) brings the most noise reduction to the dwellings and hence has the lowest Noise Exposure Factor (NEF; calculated noise annoyance, see Section 3.4.1 or Annex B for further information).
-The price of such a barrier needs to be taken into account to see which solution is best.
-A 5 m high barrier requires a stronger foundation compared to barriers with a height of 3 or 4 m.
+Before the decision on the height of the noise barrier was made, calculations of the cost effectiveness of different heights of noise barriers were performed (3m, 4m and 5m), as presented in Table 4.2.
+As expected, the highest noise barrier (5m) brings the most noise reduction to the dwellings and hence has the lowest NEF (calculated noise annoyance, refer to Section 3.4.1 or Annex B for further information).
+The price of such a barrier needs to be taken into account to establish which solution is most appropriate.
+A 5m high barrier requires a stronger foundation, compared to barriers with a height of 3 or 4m.

-The overall construction costs of the three types of barrier and their respective NEF reductions are shown in Table 4.3.
-From this study, it can be concluded that a 4 m high barrier provides the best 'value for money' in terms of noise reduction.
-A similar study can be carried out with pavements offering different degrees of noise reduction, different earth mound heights and so on.
+The overall construction costs of the three types of barrier and their respective NEF reductions are presented in Table 4.3.
+From this study, it can be concluded that a 4m high barrier provides the best 'value for money' in terms of noise reduction.
+A similar study can be carried out with pavements offering different degrees of noise reduction, different earth mound heights, etc.